Blown Away (Carrie Underwood song): Writing and composition

 After Underwood's Play On Tour wrapped in December 2010, she started to work on her fourth studio album, which was then untitled.
 Sony Music Nashville chairman/CEO Gary Overton said that the singer "took nearly a year to compile and record the songs."
 Songwriters Chris Tompkins and Josh Kear, who previously wrote "Before He Cheats" for Underwood's debut album, Some Hearts (2005), worked on "Blown Away" initially without a specific artist in mind.
 At first, they built the drums and the string parts that of the introduction and verses.
 Tompkins started playing his keyboard to find sound effects for the introduction, and ended up using one that was a thunderstorm.
 "I think that's what kind of threw us into it.
 We just started writing it," he said.

-The songwriters then came up with the first verse of the song: "Dry lighting cracks across the skies / Those storm clouds gather in her eyes / Her daddy was a mean old mister / Momma was an angel in the ground / The weatherman called for a twister / She prayed blow it down."
+The songwriters then came up with the first verse of the song: "Dry lightning cracks across the skies / Those storm clouds gather in her eyes / Her daddy was a mean old mister / Momma was an angel in the ground / The weatherman called for a twister / She prayed blow it down."
 Kear commented that it was not the duo's intent or goal to make it a dark, revenge-themed song.
 As they wrote the pre-chorus line "not enough rain in Oklahoma", both knew that it was a Carrie Underwood song, as the singer is from that state.
 "We knew if we stuck with that lyric ["Oklahoma"—which is Carrie's home state] it was Carrie's song or maybe no one would ever record it," Kear commented.

 After the theme of the song had been established, the songwriters wanted to "dig up as much drama as [they] could."
 Lyrically, "Blown Away" tells the story of a daughter locking herself in a storm cellar while her alcoholic father is passed out on the couch in the path of a tornado.
 Underwood revealed that "Blown Away" was the song that defined the direction of the album, and recalled the first time she heard the demo: